PradelJ/WebTestingJava/README.md

 # WebTestingJava
 Programming Language = Java
-This is a Test Automation Suite using the Page object model as a framework.
+This is a Test Automation Suite using the Page object model as design.